EMPLOYMENT WITH DFW

 Occasionally, seasonal employment is available at our fish hatcheries, Lebanon Freshwater Fisheries Field Office, Delaware Bay Office and Nacote Creek Marine Lab, with our deer project and with the Endangered and Nongame Species Program.
 See the Contact Us page for the facility or program you are interested in and phone to inquire.
 Many permanent employees begin in a seasonal position.

-Seasonal employment opportunities are posted above when available; summer employment is offered in the Division of Parks and Forestry each year.
+Seasonal employment opportunities are posted above when available.
+Summer employment is offered in the Division of Parks and Forestry each year - see the DPF Summer Seasonal Jobs page.

 Another option, and often a first step toward employment, is joining the division's volunteer wing, the Wildlife Conservation Corps.
 It is an excellent way to gain practical experience and make valuable contacts.
 Visit the WCC Homepage to learn more.
 Good luck in your career search!